 Enhancement of Information Sharing and Cooperation of Financial Intelligence Units

 To ensure the simplification and improvement of information access to the identity of payment accounts and holders of banks, the 5AMLD makes it mandatory for member states to implement centralized and automated mechanisms.
-These mechanisms will be placed at national level in identifying bank accounts and payment accounts by a credit institution.
+These mechanisms will be placed at a national level in identifying bank accounts and payment accounts by a credit institution.
 Hence, a central source is developed for identifying individual bank accounts.

 To Wrap It Up

 The modifications that come with the 5AMLD are proposed with the primary goal of developing a harmonized and consistent approach towards the mitigation of TF and ML within financial systems across every EU member states.

 Additionally, these proposed amendments are placed towards the alignment of EU’s CTF and AML laws to the recommendations of FATF AML.
 Hence, the 5AMLD emphasizes a move towards the global annihilation of financial crime.